Tricks to add flavor to paella

 How to prepare the perfect sofrito to enhance the flavour of your paella?

-Start by slowly browning the meat or the main vegetables in your recipe.
-You can add natural grated tomato and cook everything over medium-low heat until all the water evaporates and the natural sugars concentrate.
+Start by browning the meat or the main vegetables in your recipe.
+Then add natural grated tomato and cook everything over medium-low heat until all the water evaporates and the natural sugars concentrate.

-Patience is key: a well-reduced sofrito can make the difference between a correct paella and an exceptional paella.
+Patience matters here.
+A properly reduced sofrito can be the difference between an average paella and an exceptional one.

-Tips for customising the flavour according to your type of paella
+Tips for customising flavour according to your type of paella

 Tips to add flavour to seafood paella

-We recommend using homemade fish stock, made with prawn heads and fish bones, to enhance the seafood flavour.
-This type of concentrated stock, widely used in fish and seafood rice dishes, provides a deeper and more refined intensity to the rice.
-Obviously, you can modify the ingredients of your stock depending on the paella you are going to make.
+For seafood paella, we recommend using homemade fish stock made with prawn heads and fish bones.
+This concentrated base is widely used in seafood rice dishes and gives the rice a deeper and more refined flavour.
+Of course, you can adapt the ingredients in your stock depending on the type of paella you are making.

 If you want to know more about fish stock and how to prepare it, here are 2 tutorials on this same blog that may help you: